Kothamangalam, Kerala

 Kothamangalam (/ml/) is a municipality at the foot of the Western Ghats in the Ernakulam district of Kerala, India.
 It is located 42 km east of the district collectorate in Thrikkakara and about 218 km north of the state capital Thiruvananthapuram.
-As per the 2011 Indian census, Kothamangalam has a population of 38,837 people, and a population density of 969 /sqkm.
+As per the 2011 census of India, Kothamangalam has a population of 38,837 people, and a population density of 969 /sqkm.

-Etymology

-The name of the Municipality is derived from the old malayalam word "കോത"Kōtha" which means King and "മംഗലം" Maņgalam"which means Village or town.
-The nearby river named "കോതമംഗലമാർ" Kōthamaņgalamār" follows the same etymology.

 Geography

 Kothamangalam is situated in the eastern part of the Ernakulam district.
 According to the division of the geographical regions of Kerala, Kothamangalam is in a mid-land region.
 The general topography is hilly.

 The Periyar, the largest river in Kerala, flows through the taluk.
 There are dams built across the Periyar at Edamalayar, Lower Periyar, and Bhoothathankettu for hydroelectricity generation and irrigation purposes.
 The current Kothamangalam region was historically known as Malakhachira (മാലാഖച്ചിറ).
 Kothamangalamar, a small river which flows through the town joins Kaliyar and Thodupuzhayar to form the Muvattupuzhayar, which is the second largest river in Ernakulam.